UniBee-Billing/unibee-go-client/docs/UnibeeApiMerchantInvoicePdfUpdateReq.md

 `func (o *UnibeeApiMerchantInvoicePdfUpdateReq) HasSendUserEmail() bool`

 HasSendUserEmail returns a boolean if a field has been set.

+### GetShowDetailItem

+`func (o *UnibeeApiMerchantInvoicePdfUpdateReq) GetShowDetailItem() bool`

+GetShowDetailItem returns the ShowDetailItem field if non-nil, zero value otherwise.

+### GetShowDetailItemOk

+`func (o *UnibeeApiMerchantInvoicePdfUpdateReq) GetShowDetailItemOk() (*bool, bool)`

+GetShowDetailItemOk returns a tuple with the ShowDetailItem field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetShowDetailItem

+`func (o *UnibeeApiMerchantInvoicePdfUpdateReq) SetShowDetailItem(v bool)`

+SetShowDetailItem sets ShowDetailItem field to given value.

+### HasShowDetailItem

+`func (o *UnibeeApiMerchantInvoicePdfUpdateReq) HasShowDetailItem() bool`

+HasShowDetailItem returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)